VaclavElias/stride-website-next/posts/2018-11-13-feature-spotlight-xenko-3-1-and-nuget.md

 NuGet packages will have a `xenko` folder containing Xenko assets.
 As a result, user will be able to generate nuget package containing Xenko assets out of the box from Visual Studio and publish them on NuGet for general consumption.

-### Distribution platform: time to switch to nuget.org?
+### Distribution Platform: time to switch to nuget.org?

 This is still something under consideration and it will need some testing, but it now starts to make sense to distribute Xenko packages on [nuget.org](https://nuget.org) rather than our custom NuGet server.